ciaffo/horiseon-code-refactoring/README.md

 ## Description

-Code refactoring to follow accessibility for Horiseon website.
+Code refactoring to follow accessibility standards for Horiseon website.
-Consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements and is optimized for search engines.
+Consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements.

 # <Horiseon Code Refactor>